-The cache is a temporary storage area of a device which retains certain kinds of data.
-The aim of this is to speed up how quickly and smoothly your device operates and reduces how much data is processed and consumed.
+The cache is the temporary storage area of a device, which retains certain kinds of data.
+The aim of this is to speed up how quickly and smoothly your device operates and reduce how much data is processed and consumed.

-After restarting your phone, have you ever noticed how slow your camera app is to first open, when each subsequent attempt is quicker?
+After restarting your phone, have you ever noticed how slow your camera app is to open at first, while each subsequent attempt is quicker?
 The increase in speed after the initial launch of an app is thanks to this cached data.
 Similarly, you might find that websites load faster on a second visit.
 Once again, this is because files such as images have been previously stored in the cache.

-When you clear an apps cached data, you remove the temporary files placed there, and you'd be surprised how often this acts as an effective solution.
-Also note, however, that it doesn't guarantee better performance, and the app may even be temporarily slower the next time it's used.
+When you clear an app's cached data, you remove the temporary files placed there, and you'd be surprised how often this simple step works.
+You should also note, however, that it doesn't guarantee better performance, and the app may even be temporarily slower the next time it's used.

-Clearing app data is a more severe (for want of better word) step.
-While the cache can be cleared with little risk to app settings, preferences and save states, clearing the app data will delete/remove these.
+Clearing app data is a more severe (for want of a better word) step.
+While the cache can be cleared with little risk to app settings, preferences and saved states, clearing the app data will delete/remove these entirely.

 Clearing data resets an app to its default state: it makes your app act like when you first downloaded and installed it.
 For example, say you make changes to the settings of your favorite fitness app.
 You change the length of exercises and sound settings.
 Clearing the cache will not affect these saved settings.
 Clearing stored data, may – and in all likelihood – will.